gnoul4869/chuck-jokes/README.md

 # Chuck Jokes

-A simple react application for viewing Chuck Norris's collection of jokes
+A simple react application for viewing a collection of Chuck Norris jokes

 - Languages: TypeScript, SCSS
 - Library: React